Be better prepared

 Where do you start when it all goes wrong?
-How do you advise your client on best practice external communications when issues strike a company and reputation is at risk?
-This day of practical activities will take you through everything you need to know so that you are clear on the dos and don'ts for you and your clients.
+What is best practice when issues strike a company and reputation is at risk?
+This day of practical activities will take you through everything you need to know so that you are clear on the dos and don'ts for you and your organisation.

 Understanding how to react with multiple stakeholders in the event of a crisis is a key PR skill.
 This interactive workshop covers a range of exercises and techniques to help you understand what types of issues can escalate into crises, and what to do when that happens.
 Providing useful guidance on pre-planning before a crisis happens, you'll leave the course feeling confident that you know what steps to take in a crisis situation.